-What is the Ideal Diet For My Pet?
+What Is The Optimal Diet For My Pet?

-An easy answer you would think!
-However, in a world of mass marketing, fancy packaging and every product promising the world – weight loss, bright shiny coat, teeth cleaning etc it becomes very confusing!
+You would think the question about what the optimal diet for your pet would have an easy answer.
+However, in a world of mass marketing, fancy packaging, and every product promising the world – weight loss, bright shiny coat, teeth cleaning, you name it, finding the optimal diet for your dog or cat can be very confusing!

-Starting from a human perspective, our diet should be balanced, eating a wide variety of fresh vegetables, protein, good fats and carbohydrates.
-It goes without saying that a diet consisting of highly processed foods with lots of carbohydrate and sugar isn’t going to be a healthy one!
-It increases the risk of many terrible diseases including diabetes, heart disease and cancer to name a few.
-So if we know that that type of diet is bad for us, lets ask what goes into out pet food, majority of which is dry biscuits (kibble).
-Kibble – highly processed, mainly consisting of cheap carbohydrates (grain, wheat, potato starch) low quality protein – animal by product and fat by product (left over bones and tissue, boiled, crushed and turned into animal by product and fat) preservatives for long shelf life and synthetic vitamins and minerals.
+Starting from a human perspective, our diet should be balanced, eating a wide variety of fresh vegetables, protein, good fats, and carbohydrates.
+It goes without saying that a diet consisting of highly processed foods with lots of carbohydrates and sugar isn’t going to be a healthy one!
+It increases our risk of many terrible diseases including diabetes, heart disease, and cancer to name a few.
+So if we know that a processed diet is bad for us, let's ask what goes into our pet food; the majority of which is dry biscuits (kibble).

-If again we look back to the past, we know that dogs are descendants of wolves which are carnivores (meat eaters) if we look at dog's teeth, they have sharp canines designed for ripping and tearing meat.
+If we look back to the past, we know that dogs are descendants of wolves which are carnivores (meat eaters).
+A dog's teeth have sharp canines designed for ripping and tearing meat.
 Dogs have a natural instinct to eat meat and also have a short intestine track which is also another sign of a carnivorous animal.
-So if dogs are carnivores and their species is designed to eat meat, why do we feed them a diet solely full of highly processed carbohydrates, synthetic vitamins, meat by products, fillers, colour’s and preservatives?
+So if dogs are carnivores and their species is designed to eat meat, why do we feed them a diet solely full of highly processed carbohydrates, synthetic vitamins, meat by-products, fillers, colours and preservatives?